 In partnership with the Johns Hopkins University School of Education, all Urban Teachers program participants take coursework and receive their Master's of Science in Education during the first two years of the program.
 The majority of coursework is done in-person at all of our sites (including Baltimore, Dallas and DC) with some hybrid and fully online courses incorporated as well.
 Your professors are faculty through the Johns Hopkins School of Education and are accomplished in their fields.
 They are experienced teachers as well as experts in their content and adult learning.
 Urban Teachers even has some of its most experienced alums serving in faculty and coaching roles.

 Receive Your Teaching Certification

-Participants who successfully complete their third year of the program by meeting all of Urban Teachers’ expectations are eligible for full state licensure/certification in either Elementary Education, Secondary English Language Arts or Secondary Math, as well as an additional certification in Special Education for each program of study.
-Specific grade bands differ by state.
-Dallas/Fort Worth participants will also get an English as a Second Language (ESL) Supplemental certification.
+Participants who successfully complete their third year of the program by meeting all of Urban Teachers’ expectations are eligible for full state licensure/certification in either Elementary Education*, Secondary English Language Arts or Secondary Math, as well as additional certification in Special Education for each program of study.
+Dallas participants will also receive an English as a Second Language (ESL) Supplemental certification.
 You will become certified in the state in which you are placed.

 Every state has its own licensing requirements.
 Urban Teachers is considered one of the most rigorous teacher preparation programs in the country and our alums who have moved to other states have rarely had any difficulty transferring their licenses.
 It is also relatively simple to add additional certifications after you earn your initial certification with Urban Teachers.
 You would just need to take the additional state licensing tests if you wanted to add certifications in History, Chemistry, Biology, Physics, Computer Science, or Bilingual, etc.